jkobject/CodonUsageBias/README.md

 Then you have to run the requirements to download the required packages:
 `pip install -r requirements.txt`

+Make sure to have `gzip` and `R` installed and up to date.

 Once this is done you can:
 `jupyter notebook pipeline.ipynb`

 And run it to test it yourself !

+#CpCpGpApApTpApTpApTpTpCpCpGpApApTpApTpApTpTpCpCpGpApApTpApTpApTpTpCpCpGpApApTpApTpApTpTpTpTpCpCpGpApApTpApTpApTpTp
+#GbGbCbTbTbAbTbAbTbAbAbGbGbCbTbTbAbTbAbTbAbAbGbGbCbTbTbAbTbAbTbAbAbGbGbCbTbTbAbTbAbTbAbAbAbGbGbCbTbTbAbTbAbTbAbAbAb

 ## Goals

 The goals of this project is to try to infer relations in the codon usage of different genes from different species using machine learning and to let researchers use it and improve it as they please.